ParAlg/gbbs/README.md

 half-lengths for certain functions such as histogramming are lower using Homemade, which results in better performance for codes like KCore.

-Note: The Homemade scheduler was developed after our paper submission.
-For reproducibility purposes, the codes should be compiled with Cilk Plus, although in our experience the times are usually faster using Homemade.

 The benchmark supports both uncompressed and compressed graphs.
 The uncompressed format is identical to the uncompressed format in Ligra.
 The compressed format, called bytepd_amortized (bytepda) is similar to the parallelByte format used in